ros2/design/articles/151_node_to_participant_mapping.md

 That option avoids receiving messages from `Publishers` within the same `Node`.
 This wasn't implemented in all the rmw implementations (e.g.: [FastRTPS](https://github.com/ros2/rmw_fastrtps/blob/099f9eed9a0f581447405fbd877c6d3b15f1f26e/rmw_fastrtps_cpp/src/rmw_subscription.cpp#L118)).

+After this change, implementing this feature will be less direct.
-For emulating this behavior, messages could be ignored by checking from what `Node` the `Publisher` was created.
+Some extra logic needs to be added in order to identify from which `Node` a `Publisher` was created.
-This should be possible by querying the state messages, or the local cache were they are organized.

 #### Intra process communication

 Currently, intra-process communication can be enable disabled in each `Publisher` and `Subscription`.
-There is only one reason for that: intraprocess communication doesn't support all QoS policies.
+An important reason for being able to selectively enable intra-process is that intraprocess communication doesn't support all QoS policies.

 Inter process messages from `Publishers` that can also communicate with a `Subscription` using the intra process layer are ignored before handling the callback.
 The same problem will happen when having only one `Participant` per context, and it can be solved in the same fashion.

 If in the future our intra process communication support all the QoS policies, we could forbid the possibility of enabling and dissabling it at `Node`, `Publisher`, `Subscription` level.
-Configuring intra process communication with `Context` granularity should be enough.

 #### Launching rclpy nodes